340:40-3-1. Application process

 (B) When both the natural and adoptive parent of the child live in the same household and the adoption is final, the adoptive parent is considered the applicant and eligibility is based on the adoptive parent's situation.

 (C) When the natural or adoptive parent or stepparent is not in the home, the person acting in the role of the parent, referred to as the caretaker, is the applicant.
 The caretaker may or may not be related to the child. • 5

 (D) When the child's parent is a minor, either the minor parent or the responsible adult the minor lives with can be considered the applicant for the subsidized child care benefits.
 Eligibility is based on the minor parent's situation. • 6

-(E) When the natural or adoptive parent lives in the home but is too incapacitated to apply, another person living in the home may apply for the natural or adoptive parent.
-The other person must provide proof of the parent's inability to apply. • 7
+(E) When the natural or adoptive parent lives in the home but is too incapacitated to apply, another person living in the home may apply on the parent's behalf when the person provides proof of the parent's inability to apply. • 7

 (3) Application.
 An applicant or the applicant's authorized representative completes and signs an application to apply for subsidized child care benefits. • 8 When the applicant requests child care for a child with disabilities, the worker gives Form 08AD006E, Certification for Special Needs Rate for Licensed Child Care Homes and Centers, to the applicant. • 9